-The taught programme consists of core and optional modules.
-The student selects a set of optional modules depending on whichever strand he or she wishes to pursue.
+The taught programme consists of core and strand-specific modules.
+The student selects a set of modules depending on whichever strand he or she wishes to pursue.
 All students complete four core modules.
-In addition, students complete three or four (depending on the strand) optional modules and a dissertation.
-Each of the strands will focus on the application of learning to the student's area of professional practice, namely clinical practice, advanced practice, public health, education, and management.
+In addition, students complete three or four (depending on the strand) strand-specific modules and a dissertation.
+Each of the strands will focus on the application of learning to the student's area of professional practice, namely advanced practice, clinical practice, education, management or public health.

-The education stream provides nurses/midwives with in-depth knowledge of education issues in nursing or midwifery, teaching methods and teaching competencies.
+The education strand provides nurses/midwives with in-depth knowledge of education issues in nursing or midwifery, teaching methods and teaching competencies.
 Students who successfully complete the master's programme following the Nurse or Midwifery Education strand will be eligible to register as nurse/midwifery tutors with An Bord Altranais.
-Students undertaking the nurse or midwife education option complete an additional teaching strategies and teaching practice element within the programme.
+Students undertaking the nurse or midwife education strand complete an additional teaching strategies and teaching practice element within the programme.